Jc2k/Jc2k.github.io/_posts/2015-05-24-rds-backups-point-in-time.md

     raise ValueError("Can't restore before the first backup")
 ```

 But that's still not enough.
 When you are testing your backup restore script you run it a lot.
-And what I found was that this frequently didn't stop me passing in an invalid date.
-What I noticed is that if you run it in quick succession there are still snapshots from the **previous** instance of `foo` hanging around.
+And this validation frequently didn't stop me passing in an invalid date.
+It turned out that if you run it in quick succession there are still snapshots from the **previous** instance of `foo` hanging around.
 The only way to tell which snapshots belong to **this** instance is to filter on the `InstanceCreateTime`:

 ```python
 result = client.describe_db_snapshots(DBInstanceIdentifier=dbname)